 Organizing a small bedroom can be a challenge, especially if you want to keep it clutter-free.
-With more people living in condos today, it’s important to find small-space solutions that are both practical and stylish.
+With more people living in condos today, it’s important to find small-space solutions that are both stylish and budget-friendly.

-I recently moved from a house to a small condo, which forced me to look for design-savvy ways to organize my bedroom.
+I recently moved from a house (my family home) to a small condo, which forced me to look for design-savvy ways to organize my bedroom.
 While I admit it wasn’t easy in the beginning, I’m now a big advocate in learning how to do more with less stuff.

 - a comfortable place to sleep